kemitchell/pre-manda-nda/nda.md

 - information disclosed by _Disclosing Party_ during the term of this agreement that is related to the business of _Disclosing Party_;

-- the fact that the parties are pursuing the _Purpose_;
+- the fact that the parties are pursuing the _Deal_;

 - the terms of this agreement;